relativityone/server-integrationpoints-integrationpoints/README.md

 * Adler Sieben (adlersieben@relativity.com)

-The server- branches are in the process of being transitioned to the Server Vertical.
+This repository is owned by the Server Data Transfer Team.
-#team-server-delta
+#help-server-data-transfer

 ## Miscellaneous